Romania in the Eurovision Song Contest 2018: Competing entries

+Shows

 Semi-finals

-Five semi-finals took place in January and February 2018.
-The five shows were held in different theatres and cities across Romania, with regional presenters hosting segments from the green room in each show.
-These were: TVR Iași presenter Anca Medeleanu in semi-final 1; TVR Timișoara presenter Doriana Talpeș in semi-final 2; TVR Craiova presenter Alina Șerban in semi-final 3; TVR Cluj presenter Loredana Corchiș in semi-final 4; and TVR Tîrgu-Mureș presenter Simona Boantă in semi-final 5.
-In each show twelve songs were selected to compete and a jury panel consisting of Marian Ionescu (bass guitarist, pianist, composer), Liliana Ștefan (lyricist), Nicu Patoi (guitarist), Ilinca Băcilă (singer, represented Romania in the Eurovision Song Contest 2017) and Viorel Gavrilă (composer, conductor) selected three songs to qualify to the final.
+The five semi-finals took place between 21 January and 28 February 2018 with different presenters hosting segments from the green room in each show: Anca Medeleanu in the first semi-final, Doriana Talpeș in the second semi-final, Alina Șerban in the third semi-final, Loredana Corchiș in the four semi-final and Simona Boantă in the fifth semi-final.
+In each semi-final twelve songs competed and a jury panel selected three songs to qualify to the final.
+The members of the jury panel that voted during the semi-finals were: Marian Ionescu (bass guitarist, pianist, composer), Liliana Ștefan (lyricist), Nicu Patoi (guitarist), Ilinca Băcilă (singer, represented Romania in 2017) and Viorel Gavrilă (composer, conductor).

-In addition to the competing entries, other performances featured during the shows.
-In semi-final 1 the opening act featured 2005 Romanian Eurovision entrant Luminița Anghel performing the song "Hora din Moldova" with the Țara Vrancei Folk Ensemble, and the interval act featured performances by the band Pasărea Rock; in semi-final 2 the opening act featured Ricardo Caria performing the song "Amar pelos dois" and the interval act featured performances by Cargo, Lavinia Răducanu and Neda Ukraden; in semi-final 3 the interval act featured performances by BiBi, FreeStay, Dan Helciug and Mihaela Alexa; in semi-final 4 the interval act featured performances by 2009 Romanian Eurovision entrant Elena Gheorghe, Ad Libitum and Katia Cărbune; and in semi-final 5 the interval act featured a pre-recorded performance by Direcția 5, filmed at the Piața Cetății in Sighișoara on 17 February.
-Several cities contributed financially towards organising the event: the city of Timișoara contributed €43,000 for semi-final 2; the city of Craiova contributed €40,795 for semi-final 3; and the city of Turda contributed approximately €30,000 for semi-final 4.
+In addition to the performances of the competing entries, the opening act featured 2005 Romanian Eurovision entrant Luminița Anghel performing the 2009 Moldovan Eurovision song "Hora din Moldova" with the Țara Vrancei Folk Ensemble in the first semi-final and Ricardo Caria performing the Eurovision Song Contest 2017 winning song "Amar pelos dois" in the second semi-final, while the interval act featured performances by the band Pasărea Rock in the first semi-final, Cargo, Lavinia Răducanu and Neda Ukraden in the second semi-final, BiBi, FreeStay, Dan Helciug and Mihaela Alexa in the third semi-final, 2009 Romanian Eurovision entrant Elena Gheorghe, Ad Libitum and Katia Cărbune in the fourth semi-final, and the band Direcția 5 in the fifth semi-final; their performance was filmed earlier at the Piața Cetății in Sighișoara on 17 February 2018.

 Final

-The final took place on 25 February 2018 at the Sala Polivalentă in Bucharest.
-Ioana Voicu and Sonia Argint-Ionescu hosted segments from the green room.
+The final took place on 25 February 2018 with Ioana Voicu and Sonia Argint-Ionescu hosting segments from the green room.
 Fifteen songs competed and the winner, "Goodbye" performed by the Humans, was selected exclusively by public televoting.
 In addition to the performances of the competing entries, the interval acts featured performances by 2017 Romanian Eurovision entrant Ilinca Băcilă, 2018 Moldovan Eurovision entrants DoReDoS performing their Eurovision song "My Lucky Day", as well as performances by the Alex Calancea Band.